langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021.md

 - Tushars.
 Meeting [[Kylie Aldaz]].
 Telling her about my upcoming Castle Peak — and how I wasn't attached to my results.
 And feeling like I had told her a lie.
 I should have listened closer to this.
 Sometimes its helpful to talk to somebody else — to say whatever you’re thinking — to have a mirror.
 - By the way.
 I think the Tushars 100K edges out Castle Peak, grabbing the top spot for the toughest 100K in the United States.
 It's sheer ridiculousness.
 And I've only done 20 miles of it.

-I spent a couple weeks in the summer exploring the great American southwest, driving from my home in Dallas, Texas to Flagstaff, Arizona and into southern Utah.
+I spent a couple weeks in the summer exploring the great American southwest, driving from my home in Dallas, Texas to Flagstaff, Arizona and then into southern Utah and back.

+Utah is where the Tushars 100K is run.
+This was a major destination on the trip, as I was there to pace a buddy for his first 100K attempt.

 One of the major destinations of my trip was the Tushars mountain range in southern Utah to pace a buddy for the Tushars 100K race, thought to be the hardest 100K races in the country by people who have raced both Tushars and Castle Peak.